 - Review the Job Description, paying particular attention to the essential and desirable criteria. - Ensure you use specific examples to illustrate the skill or experience you are referring to, using the STAR technique to build a response which is relevant. - You may have a question about your career history.
 We don't need to see a chronological list of your previous roles and what you did.
-We are most interested in seeing what experience, skills and strengths you have gained so far in your career. - Preparing your answers in a word document can be a helpful way to gather relevant information and ensure you provide enough detail to demonstrate the essential and desirable criteria. - Request recruitment adjustments to help you to perform to the best of your abilities.
-We have a separate guide on recruitment adjustments available. - Focus on your individual contribution, use "I" instead of "we" to highlight your achievements. - Have fun, this is your time to show us who you are and what skills and experiences you bring with you, as an individual.
+We are most interested in seeing what experience, skills and strengths you have gained so far in your career. - Preparing your answers in a word document can be a helpful way to gather relevant information and ensure you provide enough detail to demonstrate the essential and desirable criteria. - Request recruitment adjustments to help you to perform to the best of your abilities. - Focus on your individual contribution, use "I" instead of "we" to highlight your achievements. - Have fun, this is your time to show us who you are and what skills and experiences you bring with you, as an individual.